 Currently, we do not view perquisites or other personal benefits as a significant component of our executive compensation program.
-Accordingly, we do not provide perquisites to our executive officers, except as generally made available to our employees or in situations where we believe it is appropriate to assist an individual in the performance of his or her duties, to make our executive officers more efficient and effective, and for recruitment and retention purposes.
-During 2022, none of our Named Executive Officers received perquisites or other personal benefits that were, in the aggregate, \$10,000 or more for such Named Executive Officer.
+Accordingly, we do not provide perquisites or other personal benefits to our executive officers, except as generally made available to our employees or in situations where we believe it is appropriate to assist an individual in the performance of his or her duties, to make our executive officers more efficient and effective, and for recruitment and retention purposes.
+During 2023, none of our Named Executive Officers received perquisites or other personal benefits that were, in the aggregate, \$10,000 or more for each such Named Executive Officer.